- Corner Detection + Non-Maximal Suppression

 The RANSAC algorithm computes successive homographies in order to evaluate how good random 4-point (4 feature centers) sets are in mapping from source to target image.
 Once a suitable 4-point set is found, another homography is computed from those 4 points plus all points which mapped correctly (according to a pixel threshold) under that homography, in order to create a larger set of correspondences which translates to a more robust homography.
 This process is repeated for a number of times and the homography for the best candidate set is used to finally warp the images.

 The homography maps source pixel locations to their corresponding target locations .
 That is, if is a source pixel location in homogeneous coordinates, the homography is such that , where and is the target in cartesian coordinates.

-Once a good homography has been found, the source image’s 4 corners (the edges) are forward warped onto the target space in order to compute the extent of the final composite image and two empty images of this new size are created.
+Once a good homography has been found, the source image’s 4 corners are forward warped onto the target space in order to compute the extent of the final composite image and two empty images of this new size are created.

 The target image is copied to one of these images without warping (though accounting for its offset in the new image size).
 The source image is instead inverse warped in order to interpolate pixel values.
 First, all coordinates from target space are warped onto source space (via the inverse of ).
 Then, for all target coordinates which mapped to within the range of the original source image (i.e.: between (0,0) and (w, h) of the unmodified source), pixels in the other empty image are assigned values bilinearly interpolated from the source space values.

 Compositing is done by adding both final images, each multiplied by an alpha mask.
 The process is similar to linear interpolation of two images but instead each image has its own alpha mask with a nonlinear gradient applied only to the area where both images intersect.
 The full process can then be repeated with another image pair consisting of the composited image and a new image.